-Cyber Monday — the online-only version of Black Friday that takes place today, the Monday after Thanksgiving — will be the largest online sales day of the year.
-Adobe is estimating that this year’s Cyber Monday will generate $7.7 billion in sales.
+Cyber Monday — the online-only version of Black Friday that takes place the Monday after Thanksgiving — will be the largest online sales day of the year.
+Adobe is estimating that this year’s Cyber Monday will generate $9.4 billion in sales.
 That's nearly a 19% increase over 2018.
 An estimated one out of five dollars this holiday season will be spent during Cyber Week between Thanksgiving Day and Cyber Monday, generating $29 billion of total online revenue this season.

 While consumers search online for deals, cybercriminals will be working to take advantage of this increase in shoppers through a variety of activities intended to steal credit card information and/or install malware on computers.

 Planning to take advantage of some Cyber Monday deals today?
 Before you do, read these 10 steps PriorityOne Group recommends you follow to protect your computer, mobile device and personal information.
 And while this column focuses on Cyber Monday, the guidance in it is worth following throughout the year.
 Since cybercriminals never take days off, you can't afford to either.

 1. Shop at stores you know.
 Cyber Monday brings with it the potential for substantial savings.
 You may search online for businesses offering the best deals, but this is what cybercriminals are counting on.

 If a deal takes you to a website of a company you’ve never heard of, proceed with caution.
 Never enter credit card information if you’re wary of a website.
 Check the name of a company through the Better Business Bureau (BBB) to help confirm whether the company is legitimate.
 When the price seems too good to be true, there’s a good chance it is.

 Also, always double-check a website’s address before entering payment information.
 Cybercriminals create phony websites that appear similar to the websites of major retailers.
 Consider using a filtering service like OpenDNS to protect your computer from websites known to be dangerous.